How does this medication work? What will it do for me?

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition and how your medical condition may affect the dosing and effectiveness of this medication.
 Your doctor will perform regular tests to check your liver function while you are taking this medication.

 Pregnancy: The safety and effectiveness of ivacaftor have not been established for women who are pregnant.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 Talk to your doctor if you become pregnant while taking this medication.

 Breast-feeding: It is not known whether ivacaftor passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Seniors: The safety and effectiveness of ivacaftor have not been established for seniors 65 years of age and older.

 What other drugs could interact with this medication?